anqitong/LangageDessinVectoriel/README.md

     void text(int x, int y, String text);

 ### Get result
-After finish writing codes in the `Painting` object, you could get the result by running  `view.Draw`.
+After finishing writing codes in the `Painting` object, you can get the result by running  `view.Draw`.
 The SVG file is saved in `files/` with the name of the painting.

 ## Team Members: